MD5 Hash Algorithm: Understanding Its Role in Cryptography

-What is Hashing?
+What Is Hashing?

 md5hashing

 Hashing uses a hash function to convert standard data into an unrecognizable format.
-These hash functions are a set of mathematical calculations that transform the original information into their hashed values, known as the hash digest or digest in general.
+These hash functions are a set of mathematical calculations that transform the original information into its hashed values, known as the hash digest or digest in general.
 The digest size is always the same for a particular hash function like MD5 or SHA1, irrespective of input size.

 Hashing has two primary use cases:

 It is common to store user credentials of websites in a hashed format to prevent third parties from reading the passwords.
-Since hash functions always provide the same output for the same input, comparing password hashes is much more private.
+Since hash functions provide the same output for the same input, comparing password hashes is much more private.

 md5hashing1